cheginit/til/python/xlm_parse.md

 import defusedxml.ElementTree as ET import pandas as pd

-# A list of urls and payloads of the tagret XMLs
+# A list of urls and payloads of the target XMLs
 urls, kwds = zip(
     *[
         (